MarcoCrepaldi-iit/mOISC-dRISC/README.md

 ![gtkwave_macos_arm](./pics/sim-macos-oisc-mode-arm.png)

-For the same code in CISC mode, assuming LLVM-IR output compilation, the `gtkwave` screen should look like this
+For the same code in CISC mode, assuming LLVM-IR output compilation, the `gtkwave` screen should look like this:

 ![gtkwave_macos_ll](./pics/sim-macos-cisc-mode-ll.png)